-In the final part of ACI's program students are required to complete a 210 hour (6 week) internship as paid or un-paid by the internship employer.
+In the final course of ACI's program students are required to complete a 210 hour (6 week) internship as paid or un-paid by the internship employer.
 The internship site must be approved by Arizona Culinary Institute.
-The student must acquire an internship they were trained for i.e. cook, pastry cook, sous chef, chef, server, food service manager, etc.

-ACI's Placement Director will assist in finding and carefully choosing a work environment based on past employment and future desires.
+The student must acquire an internship they were trained for i.e. cook, pastry cook, sous chef, chef, server, food service manager, etc. ACI's Career Services assists students in securing an internship site by carefully choosing a work environment based on past employment and future desires.
 The internship period will give the student beneficial exposure and help attain permanent employment.